Harvard IBM Mark I - Automatic Sequence Controlled Calculator

 Harvard's John A. Paulson School of Engineering & Applied Science, as part of the

-Science and Engineering Complex (SEC) at 150 Western Avenue in Allston, MA.
+new Science and Engineering Complex (SEC) at 150 Western Avenue in Allston, MA.

 The SEC can be reached via a regular shuttle service between campuses.

-The Mark I is disassembled, loaded on a flatbed truck, driven to the new Science and Engineering Complex in Allston, then painstakingly reassembled.
+The Mark I is disassembled, loaded on a flatbed truck, driven to the new Science and Engineering Complex in Allston, then painstakingly reassembled

 "Mark I, Rebooted," The Harvard Gazette, July 23, 2921